-Cereal Killer and Other Processed Foods
+Cereal Killer and Ultra Processed Foods

 Cooking, cutting, steaming, boiling, microwaving, fermenting and even mixing are all forms of processing.
 It almost goes without saying, some forms are worse than others.
 Typically, the more processed a food, the worse it is for your health and well-being.
 Some foods, like mass-market cereals, even contain anti-nutrients (natural or synthetic compounds that interfere with the absorption of nutrients).
-In the 21st century, processing practices (like the use of irradiation to chemically synthesized trans fat) have been getting progressively weirder and potentially dangerous.
+In the 21st century, processing practices (like the use of irradiation to chemically synthesize trans fat) have been getting progressively weirder and potentially dangerous.
 A hamburger from your local fast food store is likely a conglomeration of over 1000 different cows and is treated with ammonia gas and even carbon monoxide in order to kill off potential bacteria and keep the meat looking fresh.
 The last time I checked, these are dangerous poisons but FDA says they are safe.
 Phew!
 Or take for example the popular food additive derived from the anal glands of a beaver and routinely put in vanilla, strawberry or raspberry ice cream.
 Castoreum, which comes from the castor sacs of male and female beavers, is an FDA-approved food additive – the marketing geniuses figured out that putting “beaver anal secretions” on the labeling for ice cream might hurt sales, thus they got special dispensation from the government to list it instead as “natural flavorings”.
 Thanks, FDA!
 However to be fair, only a very tiny amount is used in food…..it is mostly used in the perfume industry.

-When you hear a doctor or dietician state “all processed foods are bad for you”, what they really mean is most ‘highly’ processed foods are unhealthy.
+When you hear a doctor or dietician state “All,” processed foods are bad for you”, what they really mean is most 'ultra' processed foods are unhealthy.
 Subsisting on a raw diet of nothing processed would be dreadfully boring and potentially unhealthy too.
 It has been argued that one of the first methods of processing, cooking over a fire, led to a massive increase in our species brain size.
 The process of fermentation and canning helped us store food longer and keeps our digestive bacterial biome healthy.
 Here are some guidelines to help you circumvent unwholesome foods:

 Steer clear of anything with added sugar (many food items have natural sugar).
 Look at the ingredient list and if you read sugar, agave, glucose, cane juice, beet juice, maltose, corn syrup, fruit juice concentrate, brown sugar etc. steer clear.